-Assistant -Dwight Windle, Sarah Maske, Ty Cook, and Taylor Cook
+Superintendent - Dwight Windle Assistant - Andrew Dempewolf, Sarah Maske, and Taylor Cook

-- 1. Only those who have met the requirements of the small engine project are eligible to exhibit in this division. - 2.
+- Only those who have met the requirements of the small engine project are eligible to exhibit in this division. - 2.
 An exhibitor may enter up to three items in this division, but only one article per class.
 Use the entry card available from your Extension Office.
 Record all requested information and securely attach to exhibit. - 3.
 Items that have been in use should be cleaned for exhibit. - 4.
 A sheet of operating instructions must be furnished for any exhibit not self-explanatory. - 5.
-Each exhibit must have a scorecard completed and attached securely.
-This scorecard is available from your Local Extension Office. - 6.
+Each Small Engines exhibit must include a "4-H Small Engines Information Form", which is available through your local K-State Research and Extension office or at http://smallengines/engtechrks.com/.
+This form must be attached to the outside of a 10' X 13" Manilla envelope.
+Place them inside the Manilla envelope.
+For notebooks, display boards, and posters, no additional exhibit information is required; no Manilla envelope is needed for these exhibits - 6.
 An exhibitor may enter up to three items in this division, but only one article per class.

-2490.
+Class: - 2490.
 Display: Exhibit a display, selecting one of the following options: 1) a display identifying different engine or lawn and garden equipment parts or a display showing the function of the various engine or lawn and garden equipment parts; OR 2) a display identifying and explaining the function(s) of different special tools Page | 95 needed for small engine work; OR 3) a display illustrating and providing the results of any one of experiments that are included in the project books.
 No complete engines, lawn tractors, tillers, or chainsaws are permitted for display.
-Maximum tri-fold size is 3' x 4'.
+Maximum tri-fold size is 3' x 4'. - 2491.

-- 2491.
 Maintenance: Exhibit a display that illustrates either: 1) Routine maintenance procedures OR 2) Diagnosing and troubleshooting specific problems in an engine.
 No complete engines, lawn tractors, tillers, chainsaws, etc. are permitted for display, using a maximum tri-fold size of 3' x 4'. - 2492.
 Operation: Exhibit an operable small engine (no more than 20 HP) overhauled or rebuilt by the member.
 Include maintenance schedule for the engine and a brief description of steps taken by the member overhauling or rebuilding the engine.
-Maximum tri-fold size is 3' x 4'.
 Engine should contain no fuel in tank or carburetor.
-Alternative ENERGY (A form of energy derived from a natural source, such as the sun, geothermal, wind, tides, or waves).
-All exhibits in this division are limited in size to standard, tri-fold, display boards (36" X 48") and items may not extend beyond 12" from the backboard.
+All exhibits in this division are limited in size to standard, tri-fold, display boards (36" X 48") and items may not extend beyond 24" from the backboard.
 All displays must be self-standing.